 Holidays in the UK

-However, do remember to check things that are important for you when choosing your holiday accommodation in the UK.
+You should check things that are important for you when choosing your holiday accommodation in the UK.
 For example:

-- If you have mobility problems, or get breathless: are there lifts or ramps that make the accommodation accessible?
+- If you have mobility problems or get breathless: are there lifts or ramps that make the accommodation accessible?

-- Is the accommodation easy to get to – is it on a bus route?
+- Is the accommodation easy to get to? – Is it on a bus route?
 Is it on a steep road?

 - If you use oxygen, will the accommodation supplier allow you to use oxygen?
 Don’t assume that all will.